xplshn/bigdl/README.md

 #### Features:

 1. **Minimal Dependencies**: BigDL prides itself on its self-sufficiency.
-No bloated dependencies here, just pure efficiency.
+No bloated dependencies, here we like 'em slim.

 2. **Versatile Commands**:
    - `list`: View all available binaries across all three repos.